 Sometimes you just can’t avoid eating on the run.
-You don’t have time to sit down to a relaxing breakfast, but skipping the first meal of the day is a no-no.
+You don’t have time to sit down to a relaxing breakfast, but skipping the first meal of the day is a healthy-diet no-no.

 Types of protein powder

-- Another animal-based powder, egg protein is made from albumin (egg whites).
+- Another animal-based powder, egg protein, is made from albumin (egg whites).
 Like whey and casein, egg protein has the full complement of amino acids.
 For people who have dairy allergies or sensitivities, egg protein is a good alternative.

-But what about vegetarians, vegans, and people who can’t eat dairy or eggs?
+But what about vegetarians, vegans and people who can’t eat dairy or eggs?
 No worries!
 Plant-based protein powders exist as well:

 - Made from the yellow split pea, pea protein is high in fiber and has all but one of the amino acids found in animal proteins.
 And it’s absorbed slower than whey but faster than casein.

-- Hemp protein is rich in Omega-3 fatty acids.
+- Hemp protein is rich in omega-3 fatty acids.
 Although it doesn’t contain all the essential amino acids, it is easily digestible.

-The best way to select a protein powder is to try it and see how well you tolerate it and whether you like the properties such as flavor, texture, and mixability.
+The best way to select a protein powder is to try it and see how well you tolerate it and whether you like the properties such as flavor, texture and mixability.
 Although powders are usually sold in large bags and jars, some stores sell small sampler packets.

-DIY protein shake
+Making your own protein shake

 Grabbing a ready-made protein shake is a good solution to the time-crunch problem.
 When you have time to make your own shakes, though, you can dial in the nutrient and flavor profile and make something that tastes absolutely delicious and keeps you full throughout the morning.